misshie/bioruby-ucsc-api/README.md

 * Otherwise, the API does not support interval queries but support only ActiveRecord's standard methods such as "find_(all_)by_[field name]".

 ## Table Associations
+Ruby UCSC API supports two ways to define table association/relation, manual and automatic.
+Manual definition can define minimum association set you need.
+Automatic definition is easy to use.
+However, automatic definition may define huge number of association.
+You may have to restrict database set before definition.

 ### Manual definition of table associations
 See samples/snp2gene.rb.
 Association definitions using `has_one`/`has_many` methods are shown below. `class_eval` is used not to replace but to add definition.